sichkar-valentyn/Neural_Networks_for_Computer_Vision/README.md

 <br/>

-* **Example #9** - Histogram of 43 classes for training dataset with their number of examples for Traffic Signs Classification before and after equalization by adding transformated images from original dataset:
+* **Example #9** - Histogram of 43 classes for training dataset with their number of examples for Traffic Signs Classification before and after Equalization by adding transformated images from original dataset:
 <br/>![Histogram of 43 classes with their number of examples](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/histogram_of_43_classes.png)

 <br/>